Generic Name: quetiapine (kwe TYE a peen)

 How should I take Seroquel?

 Seroquel may cause you to have high blood sugar (hyperglycemia).
-Talk to your doctor if you have any signs of hyperglycemia such as increased thirst or urination, excessive hunger, or weakness.
 If you are diabetic, check your blood sugar levels on a regular basis while you are taking Seroquel.

 Store at room temperature away from moisture and heat.